Constraining constant and tomographic coupled dark energy with low-redshift and high-redshift probes: Results

+For the results and analysis obtained with a CMB baseline Planck650+ACT+SPT cut, we refer the reader to Appendix \ref{sec:AppendixB2}.

 In Fig.~\ref{fig:horiz_bestfit_planckcut} we present a comparison of the mean and 68\% C.L. of the various parameters derived for all the different datasets used to probe our 7-bin tomographic coupling model, comparing it to \textit{Planck} fiducial cosmology, a $\Lambda$CDM model with the same datasets, and a constant coupling model.
 Comparing across models, we see that a tomographic coupling generally gives lower values of $\omega_{\rm cdm}$, and higher values of $\sigma_8$ and $H_0$ than the constant coupling case by allowing for a stronger coupling at low and high redshifts.
-Furthermore, comparing between datasets, we see that a change between the Planck650+ACT+SPT and Planck+ACT1800+SPT dataset mainly affects coupling constraints at high redshifts, with the Planck650 cut allowing for larger values of $\beta_7$.
-This is analogous to the 3-bin model, where $\beta_3$, the amplitude of the bin at the highest redshift $z > 1000$, is the least constrained when the Planck650+ACT+SPT dataset is used.
-RSD data, which probes the amplitude of clustering $f\sigma_8$ at late times, has shown to give best-fit values of $\sigma_8$ and $S_8$ close to $\textit{Planck}$ fiducial cosmology \cite{Blanchard:2021dwr}.
 We see this reflected in our results for the case of $\sigma_8$: when we compare the same dataset analysed with a $\Lambda$CDM model and a CDE model, we see that with CDE, $\sigma_8$ (and thus $S_8$) increases, even if $\omega_\mathrm{cdm}$ decreases.
 For example, with a Planck+ACT1800+SPT+BSC dataset, $S_8=0.812 _{-0.010}^{+0.011}$ in $\Lambda$CDM, while $S_8=0.834^{+0.015}_{-0.017}$ in a tomographic CDE case.

 The 7-bin model allows us to better understand how the coupling affects the universe dynamics at different redshifts.
 A larger coupling is allowed at low redshifts (z < 5) and high redshifts (z > 1000), outside of the period of large-scale structure formation in the matter-dominated epoch.